enricoferrero/bioconductor-regulatory-genomics-workflow/biocondutor-regulatory-genomics-workflow.md

     ##   -------
     ##   seqinfo: 23 sequences from GRCh38 genome; no seqlengths

-We can visualise these as a Manhattan plot to look at the distribution of GWAS p-values over chromosomes on a negative log scale (Figure @ref(fig:manhattan)).
-Note that p-values lower than 1e-25 are truncated in the figure and that we have to load `ggplot2` \[44\] to modify the look of the plot:
+We can visualise these as a Manhattan plot to look at the distribution of GWAS p-values over chromosomes on a negative log scale (Figure 4).
+Note that p-values lower than 1e-25 are truncated in the figure and that we have to load `ggplot2` \[41\] to modify the look of the plot:

 ``` r
 library(ggplot2)